sayatodev/siu-ying-v2/README.md

   <summary>What does this mean?
 What can I do with this code?</summary>
   <i>You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.</i>
 </details>

+### Remarks
+Some of the data, for example events scheduling data, are excluded from this repository due to privacy concerns.